dantefromdevilmaycry/The-Fabulous-Five/content/Lore/Months, or Seasons/Silvertide.md

 It is 70 days long, same as the other two Seasons; comprising of ten weeks.

-After Silvertide each year, there is a 20 day-period of celebration known as the Harmony of Fields among the plain-dwellers of Tamara, and by several other names among the cultures of the Great Seas.
+After Silvertide each year, there is a 20 day-period of celebration known as the Harmony of Fields among the plain-dwellers of [[Avalon]], and by several other names among the cultures of the Great Seas.
 The people hunt, forage and feast through all their supplies for the Silvertide past, and anticipate a bountiful New Year.

 The year as a whole, then, comprises of 230 days.